 Now you’ve successfully migrated your blog from Blogger to WordPress and it should be up and running!
-Give yourself a pat on your back!
+Give yourself a pat on the back!

-But, how about we also take look at some good plugins and themes that add to the looks and functionality of your site?
+Now, how about we also take a look at some good themes and plugins that add to the looks and functionality of your site?

 Bonus: Plugins And Themes

-I would strongly suggest you not to choose free themes or nulled themes as they’re often poorly coded and nulled themes are extremely vulnerable to various sorts of hacks.
+I would strongly suggest you not choose free themes or nulled themes, as they’re often poorly coded and nulled themes are extremely vulnerable to various sorts of hacks.

 A Great Theme

-It takes a lot of effort to write these articles and I would really appreciate it if you share this article with your blogger friends or on social media.
+It takes a lot of time effort to write these articles and I would really appreciate it if you could share this article with your blogger friends or on social media.

 Frequently Asked Questions

 Yes, you can change the URL structure of your articles after moving to WordPress.
-You just need to make sure that you properly redirect those URLs, and this article will show you exactly how to do that!
+You just need to make sure that you properly redirect those URLs.

 If you were using a custom domain connected to Blogger, then you can delete your Blogger blog without any worries after shifting to WordPress.
-However, if your were using a subdomain of blogspot.com, then you will hurt your SEO if you delete the Blogger blog.
+However, if youe were using a subdomain of blogspot.com, then it will hurt your SEO if you delete the Blogger blog.

 Only 10 🙂

-No, if you follow this article correctly, your organic rankings will stay preserved.
+No, if you follow this article correctly, your organic rankings will be preserved.